Skip to content

 Stars visible tonight in the northern hemisphere, image: Stellarium

-Kochab and Pherkad, the outer stars of the Little Dipper’s bowl, are fairly bright and appear parallel to Mizar and Alioth in the Big Dipper’s handle.
+Kochab and Pherkad, the outer stars of the Dipper’s bowl, are relatively bright and appear parallel to Mizar and Alioth in the Big Dipper’s handle.
+Kochab and Pherkad are known as the Guardians of the Pole because they circle close to Polaris, the nearest visible star to the north celestial pole.

 Stars in the northern sky tonight, image: Stellarium